Alex96n/tauri-arm64/README.md

 - **`-p`**: Specifies the path to the Tauri project directory.
 - **`-o`**: Specifies the output directory where the build artifacts will be saved.

 The compiled binaries will be saved in the output folder you specified.
-If you want to run the script without the -p flag, you will need to copy the script and the Dockerfile into your project folder and run it from there.

 ## License